-After you have done this, students may use the formula $x = -\frac{b}{2a}$ to find the x-coordinate of the vertex for quadratic functions of the form $y = ax^2 + bx + c$.
+After you have done this, students may use the formula $x = -\frac{-b}{2a}$ to find the xcoordinate of the vertex for quadratic functions of the form $y = ax^2 + bx + c$.
 This value can then be used to determine the equation of the axis of symmetry.

-Teachers should promote discussion when students are graphing quadratic functions by asking the following questions:

-- Why is the domain the set of all real numbers when only some points are plotted from the table of values? - How is the range related to the direction of the opening? - As a review, students can play the following game.
+- Teachers should promote discussion when students are graphing quadratic functions by asking the following questions: - Why is the domain the set of all real numbers when only some points are plotted from the table of values? - How is the range related to the direction of the opening? - As a review, students can play the following game.
 Each group should be given a pair of dice (or they can create their own). - For $y = ax^2 + bx + c$: On the first die, two of the sides will be labelled a, two sides will be labelled b, and two labelled c.
 On the second die, there will be various rational numbers.
 Students should roll the dice and state the effect on the graph of $y = x^2$ of changing the indicated parameter to the given number. - For $y = a(x h)^2 + k$: On the first die, two of the sides will be labelled a, two sides will be labelled h, and two labelled k.
 On the second die, there will be various rational numbers.
-Students should roll the dice and state the effect on the graph of $y = x^2$ of changing the indicated parameter to the given number. - For y = a(x r)(x s): On the first die, two of the sides will be labelled a, two sides will be labelled r, and two labelled s.
+Students should roll the dice and state the effect on the graph of $y = x^2$ of changing the indicated parameter to the given number.

+- For y = a(x r)(x s): On the first die, two of the sides will be labelled a, two sides will be labelled r, and two labelled s.
 On the second die, there will be various rational numbers.
-Students should roll the dice and state the effect on the graph of $y = x^2$ of changing the indicated parameter to the given number. - Once the students are familiar with the quadratic formula, then teachers may wish to revisit the ambiguous case and the use of the law of cosines.
+Students should roll the dice and state the effect on the graph of $y = x^2$ of changing the indicated parameter to the given number. - A project should provide students with the opportunity to explore quadratics and their applications while reinforcing what they learned as part of this outcome.